wconrad/rabbit_droppings/README.markdown

 processes the messages incorrectly, you can use use a program in this package to restore the queue from the file.

+* You want to edit messages in a queue.
+You can dump the queue to a file, use a text editor or a one-off program to change the file, and then write the messages back into the queue.

 # Using the command-line utilities

 To backup a queue